What is Storage Virtualization?

 What is the need of storage virtualization?

 Storage virtualization can help administrators to backup, restore and manage data more efficiently and smoothly than traditional data.
-A single organization can have data stored in several hundred servers and so managing each and every storage component can be an issue.
+A single organization can have data centre stored in several hundred servers and so managing each and every storage component can be an issue.
 Restoring data from individual disks can be a nightmare in itself.
 This is where storage virtualization can help administrators.
 It allows for easy management of data from one place.